npms-io/npms-analyzer/docs/architecture.md

 - npm

-### metadata analyzer
+#### metadata

-The metadata analyzer extracts basic data and attributes of a module.
+The metadata collector extracts basic data and attributes of a module.

 - Extract module name, description and keywords
 - Extract package author, maintainers and contributors